TranDavid1/TranDavid1/README.md

 Hi there,

-My name is David and I am a software engineer that seeks to continue to learn and grow.
+My name is David and I am a software engineer always looking to learn and grow.

 I am an AWS Certified Developer - Associate with professional experience developing and deploying serverless Node.js applications on AWS.